hi631/FLEX09/README.md

 <br>
 <font size="+1">#Boot loader settings</font><br>
 1. The monitor starts by resetting.<br>
 2. Issue the'L'command.
-Check the'%' display.<br>
+Check the'%' display.Copy and paste <br>
-Copy and paste 3.flex9.hexe to the terminal and load it into memory.
-(Written to  $ C000- $ FFFF)<br>
+3.flex9.hexe to the terminal and load it into memory.
+(Written to $ C000-
+$ FFFF)<br>
 4. Issue a write command with'W 5001 C000 3F'.<br>
 * 5001 is equivalent to  $ 800 sector (512B / S conversion) on the card.<br>
 5. Confirm the operation with the'B'command.<br>